Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 public | users | 35 GB

 The events and logs tables are analytics data.
-We’re querying them for reports, but they don’t need to be in the primary database.
+They’re queried for reports, but they don’t need to be in the primary database.

 Step 9: Fifth Fix — Offload Analytics to Data Warehouse

 Move events and logs to a separate data warehouse.
-We chose AWS Redshift (columnar database optimized for analytics).
+AWS Redshift (a columnar database optimized for analytics) is a good fit.

 Set up a daily sync: